 First, unplug the battery from the charger (if charging), use the keys to turn the battery into the OFF position, and remove the battery from the bike as set aside.

-If the pads are just a little too tight, sometimes we can fix this with the adjustment knob up on the brake lever on the handlebars.
-The left brake lever corresponds to the front brake, and the right lever to the rear.
+If the brake pads are just a little too tight, first attempt to fix this with the adjustment knob on the brake lever on the handlebars depicted below.

-If your brake pads are a little too tight, you’ll want to turn this silver knob clockwise (to the right) a few turns and try the wheel again.
-This will loosen the outside pad of the brake caliper.
-If your brakes are too loose, you can turn this knob counter clockwise to tighten them.
+If your brake pads are a little too tight, you’ll want to turn this silver knob clockwise (to the right) a few turns to loosen the outside pad of the brake caliper.
+Check the clearance between the disc rotor and the pads by spinning the wheel again to see if it spins freely.
+If so, depress the brake lever to determine if they are adjusted properly and to check the brakes are not too loose.
+If necessary, you can turn this brake adjustment knob counter clockwise to tighten them slightly.

-If you’re unable to tighten that knob any further, and still running into rubbing or squeaks, we can try adjusting the inside pad as well.
-For this one, you’ll want to look through the wheel to the inside of the brake caliper, looking for the quarter-sized silver disc like this picture:
+If you’re unable to tighten that knob any further and still running into rubbing or squeaks, adjust the inside brake pad.
+To do this, look through the wheel to the inside of the brake caliper, looking for the quarter-sized silver disc depicted here:

-Note: For the RadRover and RadMini, both front and rear brakes' inner pad adjustment will be accessible without removing the brakes from the bike, but on the RadCity and RadWagon rear brakes, we find it’s easiest to unbolt the caliper from the frame (the bolts shown in the picture below), adjust the pad, and re-attach the brake to the frame.
+Note: For the RadRover and RadMini, both front and rear brakes' inner pad adjustment will be accessible without removing the brakes from the bike.
+To adjust the rear brakes on the RadCity and RadWagon, unbolt the caliper from the frame (the bolts shown in the picture below), adjust the pad, and re-attach the brake to the frame.
 Torque these screws to 10-12 Nm.

-If you’re still having issues, contact us and we’ll be happy to help out!
+If you’re still having issues with the brakes, contact us and we’ll be happy to help out!